Dr Alvin Tey: Teaching (and Learning) to Transform Lives

 Are you being a ‘teacher-mentor’ to someone else in your life?
 Pray for that person.
 Or pray for God to lead you to someone to disciple according to His will.

-The above Teacher’s Day reflection is written by EAST resident faculty Dr Alvin Tey.
-Alvin’s specialty is in the area of Intercultural Studies and he serves with Operation Mobilisation (OM) where he leads the People and Organisational Development Team in OM East Asia.
+The above Teacher’s Day reflection is written by EAST Resident Faculty Dr Alvin Tey.
+Alvin’s specialty is in the area of Intercultural Studies and he also serves with Operation Mobilisation (OM) where he leads the People and Organisational Development Team in OM East Asia

 Comments are closed.